watcheur/Raid-Manager/README.md

         - Wishlist
         - Detail page (app)

-    Encounters:
-        - Store drops

     Event:
-        - Tell if a character of the same player is present
         - Duplicate event
         - Import event from game (csv addon ?)
         - Tell if a player need an item (see wishlist)